 *Deal with hostility

 defuse hostility by nodding, taking notes or saying “Yes, I can see what you are saying”.
-Defend your work What about trying …. ?
-1. define what you did 2. justify it 3. consider the pros and cons of the alternatives the examiner proposes.
+Defend your work

 * Re-reading your thesis